 Dog weight pulling may be an internationally recognized sport but that doesn’t make it any less dangerous.
 It is the canine equivalent of a weight lifting championship in the human world — not everyone can do it!

 Canine weight pull needs years of practice and training.
-Only dogs with a certain kind of built are able to enter in such contests.
+Only dogs with a certain kind of built are able to enter such contests.
 They must carry a sturdy and strong built, with a solid back, and firm legs to be able to pull such large weights safely.

 Weight pulling dogs will face a lot of tension and stress on their muscles and joints so the right kind of breed would be one that is known for having strong joints.
 Dogs breeds prone to conditions like dysplasia and arthritis must steer clear of these contests.
-Here's a look at some dogs breeds that are good choices for weight pulling contests.
+Here’s a look at some dog breeds that are good choices for weight pulling contests.

 The American Bully, though known to be aggressive, is also pretty trainable and can be taught to pull weights equivalent to its own weight.
 They have family dogs and love to laze, so that might pose a problem.
 However, since their descendants are no other than the pit bulls, this softer, milder breed has imbibed a lot of functional traits from their ancestors (pit bulls, mastiffs, bulldogs).